 Probable cause is “whether, given all the circumstances …., there is a fair probability that contraband or evidence of a crime will be found in a particular place.”
 (Illinois v.
 Gates (1983) 462 U.S. 213).

 The distinction between the two words is that probable cause indicates there is actual evidence of a crime while reasonable suspicion is susceptible to extensive clarification.
-Reasonable suspicion specifies that it seems that a crime has been perpetrated.
-The expression is frequently utilized to validate investigation into dubious conduct when a crime might have been perpetrated.
+Reasonable suspicion specifies that it seems that a crime has been committed.
+This expression is frequently utilized to validate an illegal investigation and search.
+If you were investigated for a DUI in Los Angeles and are charged with a crime, contact our office to see if we can get your Los Angeles DUI dismissed.

-If California DUI defense attorney thinks that the DUI investigating officer did not have a reasonable suspicion or probable cause, he or she will request that the court throws out the case.
-Los Angeles DUI Attorney can do that by asking the court to suppress the unlawfully acquired evidence by filing a California Penal Code Section 1538.5 motion to suppress.
-A motion to suppress can be based on several differnet theories, such as the “fruit of the poisonous tree”.
-For example, any evidence received because of an unlawful stop, a DUI investigation or arrest—must be suppressed.
+If a California DUI defense attorney thinks that the DUI investigating officer did not have reasonable suspicion or probable cause to stop, investigate or search you, Los Angles DUI Attorney will ask the court to throw out the case.
+Los Angeles DUI Attorney does it by asking the court to suppress the unlawfully acquired evidence by filing a California Penal Code Section 1538.5 motion to suppress.
+This motion is also known as a “search-and-seizure” motion.
+A motion to suppress can be based on several different theories, such as the “fruit of the poisonous tree” theory.
+For example, any evidence received because of an illegal stop must be suppressed.
+That means, that if you are stopped illegally, it does not matter what was your blood alcohol level.
+You can be very drunk or your blood alcohol above the legal limit, but if you were stopped illegally, your Los Angeles criminal case or Los Angeles DUI case must be thrown out.
 When a judge suppresses the evidence, it cannot be used against you and can cause a dismissal because the prosecutor will not be able to prove a DUI without evidence of the crime.
+If the stop is illegal, all evidence after the stop must be suppressed.
+This means that a judge will dismiss your DUI case once it is determined that the stop was for a bad reason.

 If you have any questions about your case, call Drunk Driving Defense Attorney directly.
 You will get a FREE DUI case review!